 And once Zs have chosen a bank, it’s not the easiest task to get them to switch.
 Of Gen Zers who have a bank account, 54 percent don’t plan to open another account no matter the incentive.
 This speaks to the influence parents have over their offspring, as well as the stickiness of those early financial decisions.

 Perhaps most importantly, Zs are very concerned about business integrity.
-93 percent say it’s important to them to bank with ethical companies that give back.
+93 percent say it’s important for them to bank with ethical companies that give back.
 To emphasize this point, given a choice between two companies, 86 percent would choose the one that’s more ethical, even if the incentive is lower.
-One of the biggest keys to winning Gen Zs is clearly winning their trust.
+The most successful Gen Z brands are ones that have won their trust.

-Gen Zs are more conservative when it comes to their money than one might assume.
 Growing up with the financial crisis in their rearview mirror and internet at their fingertips, Gen Z are both cautious with finances and pros at finding deals.
-They understand value and are want to get the most out of their money.
+They understand value and want to get the most out of their money.
 We could all learn a thing or two from Gen Z when it comes to money and how to save it.

 Interested in understanding what else is motivating Gen Z’s financial decisions?
 Download our white paper: “Gen Z and Money: What you need to know”.